bencvt/SimpleRaidLockouts/README.md

 You can also use `/lo d` to print all max level heroic dungeon lockouts for all your characters.

-If you have the **[Nova World Buffs](https://www.curseforge.com/wow/addons/nova-world-buffs)** addon installed, the daily heroic/normal dungeons will be highlighted as well.

 ## Examples

 Raids: